dbca-wa/mpaviewer/README.md

 ## Architecture

-  - Data is loaded from a locally saved `.rds` file, or freshly loaded from the DBCA data catalogue (and then saved as `.rds`).
+-   Data is loaded from a locally saved `.rds` file, or freshly loaded from Google Drive or the DBCA data catalogue (and then saved as `.rds`).
 The locally saved file lives on a persistent volume.
-  - The main area shows a map and a data area.
-  - The map displays all MPAs, sites, and transects once ready.
-  - The user can filter data through cascading dropdown menus:
-      - All MPAs or one selected MPA (one or many)
-      - All site within selected MPAs or selected sites (one or many)
-      - All transects within selected sites or selected transects (one or many)
-      - Time - no filtering as we show timeseries
-  - The map shows selected locations, and data summarised for all selected locations.
-  - The map has popups for each selected location with some useful content.
-  - The data area shows tabs, one for each asset.
-  - Each asset has a “display data” module that knows how to generate data summaries for each asset.
-The individual products (tables, plots) are created with helper functions.

 ## Development